Coherence: A Multidisciplinary Journal

 The structure should include an Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, and Conclusions sections.

 Abstract: The manuscript should contain an abstract.
-The abstract should be self-contained, citation-free, and should not exceed 300 words.
+The abstract should be self-contained, citation-free, without any unspecified abbreviations, and should not exceed 300 words.

-Keywords: Three to five pertinent keywords need to be added after the abstract.
+Keywords: Three to eight pertinent keywords need to be added after the abstract.

 Introduction: It should define the purpose of the work and its significance, including specific hypotheses being tested.
 The current state of the research field should be reviewed carefully and key publications cited.